Kytuzian/History-Generator/README.md

 2. Morale for armies
 3. Generals for armies
 4. Alliances, defensive pacts, non-aggression pacts, et cetera
-5. Add more resources
-6. Add terrain
+5. Add terrain
-7. Saving
+6. Saving

 #Mechanics Overview
 At the beginning, the game generates a number of nations.
 Each of these has their own languages (see language below), name, public offices, cities, and army.